Rays survive Yankees and advance to ALCS on Mike Brosseau’s clutch Game 5 homer

-It is on to the League Championship Series now, with the Rays punching the fourth and final ticket with a dramatic 2-1 win over the New York Yankees at San Diego’s Petco Park, thanks to a solo homer by backup first baseman Mike Brosseau off legendary Yankees closer Aroldis Chapman in the bottom of the eighth inning.
+It is on to the League Championship Series now, with the Rays punching the fourth and final ticket with a dramatic 2-1 win over the New York Yankees at San Diego’s Petco Park, thanks to a solo homer by utility man Mike Brosseau off legendary Yankees closer Aroldis Chapman in the bottom of the eighth inning.
 Tampa Bay will face the Houston Astros in the ALCS beginning Sunday, also in San Diego.

 The Yankees will check out of MLB’s Southern California bubble and go home — still looking for their first trip to the World Series since winning it all in 2009 — but not before co-authoring an epic contest punctuated by one of the cruelest endings imaginable Friday night.

 Brosseau’s go-ahead homer came at the end of a tense 10-pitch at-bat against Chapman, the flame-throwing lefty who has been on the mound for some of baseball’s most memorable October finishes.
-It touched off a wild celebration in the Rays’ dugout, which then regrouped — and exploded again when right-hander Diego Castillo secured the final, clinching out.
+It came on a 100-mph fastball, which followed a 99-mph fastball.
+When it cleared the wall in left, it touched off a wild celebration in the Rays’ dugout, which then regrouped — and exploded again when right-hander Diego Castillo secured the final, clinching out.

+“Hands down,” Rays Manager Kevin Cash said, “the greatest moment I’ve been involved in in baseball.”

-A game entering its fourth hour, a pitchers’ duel where the fastballs went from fast to faster to fastest as the innings went by, fittingly arrived with one out in the eighth at Brosseau vs. Chapman — a matchup that, earlier this season, saw the latter fire a 101-mph fastball at the former’s head, touching off a benches-clearing standoff and resulting in a suspension for Chapman.
+A game entering its fourth hour, a pitchers’ duel where the fastballs went from fast to faster to fastest as the innings went by, arrived with one out in the eighth at Brosseau vs. Chapman — an undrafted, unheralded backup who saw time at six different positions in 2020 vs. the highest-paid closer in history.
+It was also a moment of karma: Earlier this season, when they last saw each other, Chapman fired a 101-mph fastball at Brosseau’s head, touching off a benches-clearing standoff and resulting in a suspension for Chapman.

-“We put that in the past,” said Brosseau, whose homer came in just his fifth plate appearance of this postseason, when asked about avenging Chapman’s purpose pitch.
-“We came to here win a series and move on.”
+“The revenge aspect was not a thought in my mind,” said Brosseau, whose homer came in just his fifth plate appearance of this postseason.
+“We put that in the past and moved on.
+It was straight to business.”

 Largely because of their lowest-in-the-majors payroll, their paltry attendance figures and their lack of superstar names, the Rays are often treated like some sort of Cinderella who should be glad just to be here, instead of the model of efficiency and consistency they are — with six 90-win seasons between 2010 and 2019 and, this year, a division title and the best record in the AL.

 The entire Rays lineup, one through nine, may have earned a little more than half what Yankees ace Gerrit Cole did for this season.
 But this was no upset.

 The Rays went 40-20 this season, a 108-win pace when extrapolated over 162 games, and beat the Yankees in eight of their 10 regular season meetings.
 And Friday night, in the biggest game of their season, the Rays matched the Yankees’ more heralded arms pitch for pitch.
 The trip to the ALCS is Tampa Bay’s first since 2008, when it reached the World Series before falling to the Philadelphia Phillies.

-All the game’s runs were scored on solo homers, with Yankees slugger Aaron Judge and Rays right fielder Austin Meadows trading blasts in the middle innings and Brosseau breaking the tie with his drive to left against Chapman in the eighth.
+The game saw only six base hits combined, and all the game’s runs were scored on solo homers, with Yankees slugger Aaron Judge and Rays right fielder Austin Meadows trading blasts in the middle innings and Brosseau breaking the tie with his drive to left against Chapman in the eighth.

-If you didn’t have a 99-mph fastball or some sort of demonic, wipeout, secondary pitch — or more likely, both — you had no business getting anywhere near the Petco Field mound Friday night.
-Baseball, or at least the discipline of pitching, reached some sort of evolutionary milestone in Game 5 of this division series, its tale told on the radar-gun readouts.
-According to MLB.com, 61 percent of the fastballs thrown Friday night came in at 97 mph or above.
+If you didn’t have a 99-mph fastball or some sort of demonic, wipeout, secondary pitch — or, more likely, both — you had no business getting anywhere near the Petco Field mound Friday night.
+Baseball, or at least the discipline of pitching, reached some sort of evolutionary milestone in this Game 5, its tale told on the radar-gun readouts.
+According to MLB.com, 61 percent of the fastballs thrown Friday night came in at 97 mph or above, with an average of 97.2.

 It underscored the fundamental difference between the teams that the Yankees, facing a winner-take-all Game 5, could give the ball to the highest-paid pitcher in baseball history — ace right-hander Gerrit Cole, a former No. 1 overall pick earning $36 million this season in the first year of a nine-year $324 million deal — and let him go until he got tired, while the Rays resorted to trying to match him inning for inning with a parade of talented but low-paid arms.